Skip to main content

 Rule change process, public input and timeline

-The DNR creates and revises administrative rules to implement statutes enacted by the Wisconsin State Legislature [exit DNR].
+The Wisconsin Department of Natural Resources (DNR) creates and revises administrative rules to implement statutes enacted by the Wisconsin State Legislature [exit DNR].
 Administrative rules have the full force and effect of law.

 Rulemaking is an extensive process and there are many internal steps [PDF] that the DNR and the NRB must follow during a rulemaking effort.
 Public participation is a critical component of agency rulemaking, and there are numerous opportunities to participate in the DNR rulemaking process.
 For permanent rules, the entire process generally takes about 31 months from initiation to effective date of rule revisions.